lonely-lockley/chroma-blotch-corrector/README.md

 The preview will show the low-frequency correction fields used to neutralize background color imbalance.

 In most cases, the default value `32` works well and does not need adjustment.
-Tune this only if field geometry is detected incorrectly (for example, color fluctuation zones are too coarse or too fragmented).
+Tune this only if field geometry is detected incorrectly, for example when color mottle structures are captured too coarsely or too fragmentedly.

 ### 4. Apply Correction